leon-ai/blog.getleon.ai/content/blog/a-better-nlp-and-future-1-0-0-beta-7/index.md

 Then this will open a mini app in full screen with its own UI.
 The UI will still follow specific design guidelines exposed by SDKs so it will be consistent across all mini apps.
 Then we could browse and see charts of our expenses per category, etc. like on a classic app.
 But this app will be very easy to build as it extends from the core and SDKs of Leon!
 Skill developers just need to focus on the business logic, nothing more.

 But we may think of why not simply use existing applications out there?
-Well, I'd say that one of the ultimate purpose of Leon is to centralize everything into one place.
+Well, I'd say that one of the ultimate purpose of Leon is to centralize everything at one place.
 By "everything" I mostly mean our data.
 Doing so will also help to create very interesting scenarios among skills and also preserve our privacy.
 Use your imagination.
 It may be a long road, but we have to go through this.

 The UI will use the skill memory to fetch/push data.
 And the same data can be consumed by actions of the skill.
 It's up to the skill developer to expose these data over the NLU entry.